Chris Brown, entourage accused of brutally beating North Texas concert-goers in $50 million lawsuit

 The entourage also assaulted and injured two other plaintiffs.
 All are undergoing medical treatment.

-Attorney Tony Buzbee said multiple police reports have been made and at least one of the men beaten remains hospitalized.
+Attorney Tony Buzbee said multiple police reports have been made and at least one of the men who was beaten remains hospitalized.

 "Chris Brown reportedly has a long history of violence and has been arrested or accused of assault on at least ten occasions," Buzbee said in a statement to CBS News Texas.
 "Enough!
 The lawsuit The Buzbee Law Firm has filed seeks damages on behalf of the four men brutalized, with the hope of obtaining justice for these victims and putting an end, once and for all, to the intolerable and thuggish behavior set forth in the lawsuit."

-Brown, three members of his entourage and LiveNation are named in the lawsuit, which seeks $50 million for compensatory and punitive damages.
+Brown, three members of his entourage and LiveNation are named in the suit, which seeks $50 million for compensatory and punitive damages.

-The lawsuit states that LiveNation failed to ensure that concertgoers who may be around Brown and his associates were safe.
+The suit says LiveNation failed to ensure that concertgoers who may be around Brown and his associates were safe.